 - 42. It is important to note that the purpose of revalidation is to ensure that professional competence is being maintained and, therefore, quality of service should be maintained or improved at all times. - 43.
-In order to establish this principle in the revalidation process (and guard against what might otherwise be a risk of the process becoming a box-ticking exercise) UKPHR will require Supporting Information of quality of service.
+In order to establish this principle in the revalidation process (and guard against what might otherwise be a risk of the process becoming a box-ticking exercise) UKPHR will require Supporting Information of quality improvement activity.
 In the main, UKPHR would expect the source of such evidence to be peers operating in public health. - 44.
-We will require you to provide us, with your revalidation application, Supporting Information covering these four areas of our revalidation scheme: - Your compliance with our CPD requirement - Feedback from others relating to your quality improvement activity - Your review of complaints, comments and compliments - Your reflective accounts - 45.
+We will require you to provide us, with your revalidation application, Supporting Information covering these four areas of our revalidation scheme: - Your compliance with our CPD requirement - Feedback from others relating to your quality improvement activity - Your review of complaints, comments and compliments - Your reflective accounts of complaints, comments and compliments - 45.
 We ask employers (in the case of registrants in employment) to have systems and other types of support in place to help you provide us with information you will need to produce to us for your revalidation. - 46.
-It is your responsibility to submit to us Supporting Information of your quality of service on the subjects and in the format we require.
+It is your responsibility to submit to us Supporting Information of your quality improvement activity on the subjects and in the format we require.
 We will publish templates that make transparent the format and the content that we require. - 47.
-In each year of registration prior to revalidation year (Year 5) you must: - (1) Produce feedback, in a format set by us in a template for this purpose, from someone who has worked with you (for example, a line manager, a work colleague or a colleague from another organisation) or someone who has assessed the quality of your practice (for example, a service user, a commissioner of a service or Quality Assurance professional): - (2) Declare that you have undertaken CPD activity during the past year and state the number of hours of CPD completed; and - (3) Write and submit to us a reflective note, in a format set by us in a template for this purpose, on the feedback that you have obtained. - 48.
-In your revalidation year, you are required to produce to UKPHR the original professional appraisal dated within 1 year immediately before your revalidation. - 49.
+In each year of registration prior to revalidation year (Year 5) you must: - (1) Produce feedback via a Multi-Source Feedback tool OR in a format set by us in a template for this purpose, from someone who has worked with you (for example, a line manager, a work colleague or a colleague from another organisation) or someone who has assessed the quality of your practice (for example, a service user, a commissioner of a service or Quality Assurance professional); - (2) Declare that you have undertaken CPD activity during the past year and state the number of hours of CPD completed; and

+Write and submit to us a reflective note, in a format set by us in a template for this purpose, on the feedback that you have obtained.
+Please email register@ukphr.org to seek the Registrar's permission to be provided with the requested templates for feedback at your earliest convenience.

+- 48. In your revalidation year, you are required to produce to UKPHR the original professional appraisal dated within 1 year immediately before your revalidation. - 49.
 You will need to answer the questions contained in, and sign, the declaration form prescribed by UKPHR.
-In it, you will be asked to confirm that you are in compliance with UKPHR's requirements with regard to: - Annual personal development planning; - Indemnity insurance; and - Health and conduct.

-- 50. You will be required to produce evidence that you are in compliance with UKPHR's mandatory CPD requirement as it relates to you by the means described in the CPD section above submission to UKPHR of the Faculty's certificates of compliance or your full log of your CPD activity for the past 5 years.
+In it, you will be asked to confirm that you are in compliance with UKPHR's requirements with regard to: - Annual personal development planning; - Indemnity insurance; and - Health and conduct. - 50.
+You will be required to produce evidence that you are in compliance with UKPHR's mandatory CPD requirement as it relates to you by the means described in the CPD section above submission to UKPHR of the Faculty's certificates of compliance or your full log of your CPD activity and accompanying reflective notes for the past 5 years.
 If you provide your log, it is possible that UKPHR will additionally request sight of some or all of your evidence substantiating the log entries.
 You must respond to such a request otherwise you will not be able to proceed with your revalidation. - 51.
-You must be able to sign a declaration stating that you have participated in activity relating to quality of service.
+You must be able to sign a declaration stating that you have participated in activity relating to quality improvement activity..

-In addition, you will be required to produce Supporting Information to demonstrate your participation in activity relating to quality of service (paragraphs 35 - 38).
+In addition, you will be required to produce Supporting Information to demonstrate your participation in activity relating to quality improvement activity (paragraphs 42 - 44).